lab1092/blender-manual_ja/manual/textures/painting.rst

    Allows set the way applying strokes.

    Airbrush
-      Flow of the brush continues as long as the mouse click is held, determined by the :guilabel:`Rate` setting.
+      Flow of the brush continues as long as the mouse click is held, determined by the *Rate* setting.
       If disabled, the brush only modifies the color when the brush changes its location.

       Rate
          Interval between paints for airbrush

    Space
-      Creates brush stroke as a series of dots, whose spacing is determined by the :guilabel:`Spacing` setting.
+      Creates brush stroke as a series of dots, whose spacing is determined by the *Spacing* setting.

       Spacing
          Represents the percentage of the brush diameter.
 Limit brush application to the distance specified by spacing.